-On this page, you will find both the short and long version videos of a basic no knead bread baking technique.
+On this page, you will find a recipe and both the short and long version videos of a basic no knead bread baking technique.
 See these variations of no knead recipe too.

 Before we get started, I wanted to share an email I received from Leanna who says more for the benefits of the no knead method than I could ever convey.
 She says…